WebexSamples/webex-contact-center-api-samples/graphql-sample-java/README.md

 ### Executing the sample

-How to run the sample widget:
+How to run the sample application:

 **Step 1:**